dangeloandrea14/dangeloandrea14.github.io/_pages/about.md

 **Research Interests**
 -----

-My Research revolves around Trustworthy AI, with a focus on Machine Unlearning and Bias and Fairness.
+My Research revolves around Trustworthy AI, with a focus on Machine Unlearning and Bias.

 ### 🌟 Selected Highlights (among other things)